Supporting The Taylor House

 Needs

-The Taylor House relies on a combination of fundraising efforts, including events like the Big Day of Giving and our annual gala, to support our operations and programs for the girls we support.
-The funds raised through these events are critical for meeting various needs, from daily operations to specific programs like the resident assistance program that provides direct supports to the girls for food, clothing, housing cost, transportation, medical and mental health needs.
+The Taylor House thrives through a combination of fundraising efforts, including signature events like the Big Day of Giving and our annual gala, which are vital to sustaining our operations and the programs that support the young women in our care.
+The funds raised through these events directly impact every aspect of our work, from daily operational costs to specific initiatives like the Resident Assistance Program, which provides essential services such as food, clothing, housing, transportation, and access to medical and mental health care.

-By leveraging the support of volunteers and engaging the community in fundraising endeavors, the Taylor House can continue to fulfill its mission of providing comprehensive support and resources for girls to live safely while they learn the tools necessary for a successful life.
+By engaging both volunteers and the broader community in our fundraising endeavors, the Taylor House is able to continue offering comprehensive resources that empower young women to live safely and confidently as they gain the skills necessary for a successful future.

 Organization Data